brbsix/debtool/README.md

     debtool --show PACKAGE

-To show the versions and achitectures of packages available for download, formatted for manual installation (i.e. `apt-get download gawk=1:4.0.1+dfsg-2.1ubuntu2 -a=amd64`):
+To show the versions and achitectures of packages available for download, formatted for manual installation (i.e. `apt-get download gawk:amd64=1:4.0.1+dfsg-2.1ubuntu2`):

-    debtool --show --show-format PACKAGE
+    debtool --show --format PACKAGE

 Some mandatory options may be combined.
 Valid combinations include '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.

     debtool -du git mawk unar

     debtool -br DIRECTORY

+During normal build operations, `debtools` simply recalculates the existing md5sums.
+However if you add new files to the package you will want to use the md5sums option during build to create the md5sums from scratch.

+    debtool --build --md5sums DIRECTORY

 License
 -------